LibrariesHacked/schema-librarydata/docs/physical-visits.md

 #### Count type

-Each service may need to explain their method of manual counting in their metadata.
+Each service will need to explain their method of manual counting in their metadata.

 #### Date format